-Students are discouraged from bringing their cell phone/iPod/smartwatch to school however if they do, these devices must out of sight at all times - including during arrival, dismissal and Tidewatch - and must be checked in with a student's homeroom teacher or in to the Front Office each day upon arriving to school.
-Cell phones/iPods/smartwatch can be picked up (by the student) at the end of each day but must remain out of sight while students are on campus.
+Students are discouraged from bringing their cell phones/iPod/Wireless Headphones/smartwatch to school however if they do, these devices must be out of sight at all times - including during arrival, dismissal and Tidewatch - and must be checked in with a student's homeroom teacher or in to the Front Office each day upon arriving to school.
+Cell phones/iPods/smartwatch/Wireless Bluetooth Headphones can be picked up (by the student) at the end of each day but must remain out of sight while students are on campus.

 Student devices will be confiscated if they are visible while students are on campus.
-The first time a cell phone/iPod/smartwatch is confiscated it will be returned to the student's parent after one week or upon payment of a fine of \$20.
-The second time a student's phone/ipod/smartwatch is confiscated it will be confiscated for the remainder of the school year.
+The first time a cell phone/iPod/smartwatch is confiscated it will be turned over to the Director and may be retrieved by the parent or guardian.
+The second time a student's phone/ipod/smartwatch/Wireless Bluetooth Headphones is confiscated it will be confiscated and disciplinary measures, to include suspensions, will be taken.
 Students bring these devices to school at their own risk.
-Riverview, its faculty and staff are NOT responsible for any damaged, missing, or stolen cell phones, iPods or smartwatches.
+Riverview, its faculty and staff are NOT responsible for any damaged, missing, or stolen cell phones, iPods, Wireless Bluetooth headphones, or smartwatches.